CodeWithAnkitSinghal/XT-Core/HTML-CSS-RWD/use case/README.md

 4. UC4->Flex Calculator
 Create calculator using flexbox layout, which shows how to create complex layouts using flexbox properties.We have used Flex-wrap and other flex properties to achieve the same.

+Week2
+5. UC5-> Agoda-RWD
+Create Home page of Agodaas a Responsive web design.
+The content is Static.

+6. UC6-> RWD Tours Website
+Modify the Sapient Tours into a responsive web design.

+7. UC7-> Table Layout-Temperature records
+Use of table layout to create a temperature record.